Deploying Elixir apps with Ansible

 deploy.
 The app runs under a

-separate account with the minimum permissions it needs.
+separate account with the minimum permissions it needs at runtime.
 We normally create a

 name matching the app, e.g.